deepin-community/rustc/src/doc/rustc/src/codegen-options/index.md

 depending on the produced crate types.  \
 This is the default model for majority of supported targets.

+- `pie` - position independent executable, relocatable code but without support for symbol interpositioning (replacing symbols by name using `LD_PRELOAD` and similar).
+Equivalent to the "uppercase" `-fPIE` option in other compilers. `pie` code cannot be linked into shared libraries (you'll get a linking error on attempt to do this).

 #### Special relocation models

 - `dynamic-no-pic` - relocatable external references, non-relocatable code.  \